Great value rental rates and exclusive special deals

 Most rental suppliers across Australia have updated their policies as a response to the COVID-19 pandemic.
 Look for “Enhanced Cleaning” listed amongst the features of a vehicle as this indicates a more thorough cleaning procedure.
 Individual hire car companies will also have more COVID-related details on their websites.

 Can I collect a car from Newcastle Airport and return somewhere else?

 Yes, most rental suppliers with depots in other cities will allow this.
-When you search on the GoSee website, specify your desired pick-up and drop-off locations to see rental options available for the one-way trip.
+When you search on the GoSee website for your one-way trip, specify your desired pick-up and drop off point.
+Nearby locations like Sydney and Canberra are popular while other cities like Melbourne, Adelaide, and Brisbane are great options, too.
 A relocation fee may apply.

 Where can I pick up or drop off my hire car after hours in Newcastle?